google/WebFundamentals/src/content/en/updates/2019/08/get-started-with-gpu-compute-on-the-web.md

 {% include "web/_shared/contributors/beaufortfrancois.html" %}

-_This article is about me playing with the experimental WebGPU API and sharing along my journey with web developers interested in performing data-parallel computations using the GPU._
+_This article is about me playing with the experimental WebGPU API and sharing my journey with web developers interested in performing data-parallel computations using the GPU._

 ## Background